Adopting a Child from Korea FAQs

 Who are the Children in Need of Adoption?

 Most of the children in need of adoption are boys, 16 months to two years old at placement.
 Korea does not allow gender preference.
 The information presented with the referral is detailed and complete, with growth charts and developmental progress.
 The referral packet also includes non-identifying background information on the birth parents.
 The children receive excellent medical attention with monthly well-checks.
 Updated information and pictures are routinely available.
 We encourage adopting families to send letters and packages to the child during the process.
-We see occasional referrals of children with medical concerns, and it is common to see some degree of alcohol or tobacco exposure in the background.
-Families should be open to a child with minor correctable needs on a case-by-case basis.
+Anticipate referrals of children with medical concerns, and it is common to see some degree of alcohol or tobacco exposure in the background.
+Families must be open to a child with correctable needs or special needs on a case-by-case basis.

 What is the Length of Time?